-Hearing Tracy Clayton on the other end of a phone—high pitched, bubbly southern accent—feels like the friend I hadn't spoken to in a while.
-It’s been more than a year and change since Clayton and Heben Nigatu hosted the much beloved BuzzFeed podcast Another Round—the conversational-based program that blessed ears with booze-fueled exchanges with Ta-Nehisi Coates, Roxane Gay, and Hillary Clinton among others.
+Hearing Tracy Clayton on the end of a phone—high pitched, bubbly southern accent—feels like the friend I hadn't spoken to in a while.
+It’s been more than a year and change since Clayton and Heben Nigatu hosted the much beloved BuzzFeed podcast Another Round—the conversational based program that blessed ears with booze fueled exchanges with Ta-Nehisi Coates, Roxane Gay and Hillary Clinton among others.

 Since a dustup that included a departure from BuzzFeed and an eventual stoppage of the podcast, there’s been a void; one that Clayton herself understood to the benefit of her own self-care.

 ”It could of been us trying to get back on it, but we were just tired.
 Not only physically but negro spiritually tired,” she tells me with a laugh.